 For many years six pack abs have been a major symbol of the fitness industry.
 The human society has been convinced that having perfectly ripped abs reveals physical excellence and loads of sex appeal.
 There are two main reasons why ripped abs look so fascinating to the general public.
-First – visible abdominal muscles represent a much better sight than a fat gut and second – most people have fat guts.
-This fact raises the share value of six pack owners higher than normal.
+First, visible abdominal muscles represent a much better sight than a fat gut.
+Second, most people have fat guts.
+Those facts raise the share value of six pack owners higher than normal.

-I must have been about 13-year-old when the images of shredded six pack abs first hit my subconscious mind.
-At that age many boys were into breakdancing or bboying, if you want to be more precise with your terms.
-I had a semi-friend and together we were trying to learn different moves, which was the reasons why were always wiping the floors at school during the breaks.
-In reality we didn’t really know what we were doing.
-Keep in mind that this happened almost two decades before YouTube.
-We didn’t even have Internet at the time.
+I must have been 13 years old when the images of shredded six pack abs started attacking my subconscious mind.
+At that age, many local boys were into breakdancing or bboying if you want to be more precise.
+I had a semi-friend with whom I started wiping the floors at school during the breaks in order to learn new moves.
+Honestly, we didn’t really know what we were doing.
+We didn’t even have the Internet at the time.
 All we had were clips such as SuperFly by Music instructor.
-What I knew, however, is that most of bboys had ripped abs.
-Many years later I searched for things like: “breakdancing abs” on the Internet.
+What I knew with certainty, however, is that most bboys have ripped abs.
+Many years later I searched for things like “breakdancing abs” on the Internet.
 I was really that delusional and brainwashed.
-I was almost naive enough to believe that those belts melting fat from your midsection were working too.
-Thanks for nothing, greedy mainstream media and music videos.
+I was almost naive enough to believe that the belts allegedly melting fat were legit.

-So, what is the “secret” to extreme abs?
+So, what is the “secret”?
+How do you get abs?

 There is no secret.
-You just lose fat and that’s it.
-There is no other way possible to make your abs visible.
-However, there’s a catch.
-The guys who are used as poster boys for the ultimate six pack abs are not only lean but also quite B-I-G. By big I don’t mean Ronnie Coleman size before or even after his retirement.
-I am talking about 17 inch arms and shredded abs.
-I have never seen a true natural with shredded abs and arms 17 inches or more.
-I am not saying this is impossible to achieve for absolutely every single person walking on the planet Earth.
-I know there are some crazy freaks out there with bones as thick as a small tree, but as far as the average humanoids are concerned – yeah, good luck.
+You just have to lose fat.
+There isn’t another way to make your abs visible.
+The catch is that the guys serving as poster boys for the ultimate six pack abs are not only lean but also big.
+They have 17-inch arms coupled with shredded abs.
+I have never seen a true natural with ultra-shredded abs and 17-inch arms.
+I am not saying that this is impossible to achieve.
+I know that there are some crazy freaks out there with bones as thick as a small tree, but as far as the average humanoids are concerned…good luck.

-I know a lot of people who are reading this will be offended because they have 19+ inch arms coupled with defined lower abs with veins on them, but please – you are either lying or not natural.
+I know that many people reading this will be offended because they have 19-inch arms coupled with defined lower abs with veins on them, but boys, you are either lying or not natural.

-So, if you are 230 lbs / 104 kg and your waist is 45 inches, you may need to lose 13 inches to see some abs.
-You may ultimately have to lose 65 lbs / 29 kg to get to a 32 inch/ 81 cm waist, which by the way may still not be as lean as the fitness models in the magazines who have sub 30 inches waists thanks to steroids, growth hormone and other drugs.
-So, your final weight would be something like 230 lbs – 65 lbs = 165 lbs/75 kg.
-I know this is neither Rippetoe nor Bodybuilding.com nor T-Nation.com nor YouTube.com approved, but that’s how things works in reality.
+The average male waist is 30-32 inches in a lean condition.
+To remove an inch, you need to lose about 5lbs of pure fat.
+If you weigh 230lbs/104kg and have a 45-inch waist, you may need to lose 13 inches to see some abs.
+You may have to cut 65lbs/29kg to get to a 32-inch/81cm waist which by the way is still not as lean as the condition presented by fitness models whose waists are often sub 30 inches.
+Your final weight would be 230lbs – 65 lbs = 165 lbs/75 kg.
+I know this is neither Rippetoe nor Bodybuilding.com nor T-Nation.com nor YouTube.com approved, but that’s how things work in reality.

-When I was on some form of improvised intermittent fasting people thought I was anorexic, because I wasn’t eating throughout the day.
-The caloric deficit was insane and my body had no choice but to lose weight.
-I finally saw my abs after years of separation, but I did look terrible – flat, emaciated and fragile.
+When I was intermittent fasting people thought that I was anorexic because I wasn’t eating throughout the day.
+The caloric deficit was insane, and my body had no choice but to lose weight.
+I finally saw my abs after years of separation, but honestly, I looked terrible – flat, emaciated and fragile.
 People were not looking at me the way they look at the guys in the magazines.
 I understand why.

-This period also confirmed another observation I had from before – people are only with you when there are results.
-There is no doubt that if what I was doing was transforming me into guys like Jeff Seid or who not, my family would have been more supportive.
+This period also confirmed another observation – people support you only when there are results.
+If what I was doing was transforming me into guys like Jeff Seid, my family would have been more supportive.
 Instead, they got to see a delusional person starving to death.
 If there are no results that can gain attention, forget about support.

-Finally, we arrive at the biggest obstacle stopping people from having lean abs – the carb supported environment.
+Finally, we arrive at the biggest obstacle stopping people from having lean abs – the carb environment.
 Carbs are cheap and everywhere.
-Sometimes when I walk around I can hear them calling my name: “I know you want us.
+Sometimes when I walk around I can hear them calling me.
+“I know you want us.
 Buy us.”

-Carbs are sweet and taste very well.
-However, they also come with one main downside – it’s easy to accumulate a tons of calories without even knowing it.
-Once my last cutting phase ended in February or March, I decided to have an overload day.
+Carbs are sweet and taste great.
+However, they also come with one main downside – it’s easy to overeat.
+When my last cutting phase ended, I decided to have an overload day.
 I bought a huge pack of coffee waffles.
-Initially I was thinking about eating only a few, but ate the whole pack before I got home from the store.
-The thing was 1 500 calories.
-Didn’t feel that way.
+Initially, I was thinking about eating only a few but ate the whole pack before I got home from the store.

-At the end of day, however, I have to admit that what counts the most are total calories regardless of their sources.
-I’ve seen garbage men with visible biceps head, which usually equals super lean abs.
-Those guys don’t follow a specific diet and yet they are ripped.
-Why?
-Because of theiractive lifestyle and very little calories – carbs or not.
+At the end of the day, however, I have to admit that what counts the most is the total number of calories.
+I’ve seen garbage men with visible biceps heads.
+Those guys don’t follow a special diet and yet they are ripped as a result of their active lifestyle and low caloric intake.